Things to do in Seville in 1 day

 Inside the Cathedral, we can observe the mixture of cultures in its architecture.
 Located on the site of the city’s ancient aljama, it combines the remains of the aljama with later constructions created under Christianity, giving rise to a unique mixture that is visible from the outside.
 The chapels of the central nave are spectacular, where the royal chapel with the patron saint of Seville, the Virgen de los Reyes, stands out.

-The Torre del Oro (Golden Tower)
+Go to The Torre del Oro (Golden Tower)

 A classic image of Seville and the Guadalquivir, its name has many legends, and to this day remains somewhat controversial: some think it was covered with golden tiles, others that it was just ochre paint.
 In either case, its unique colours made it an icon and guide for the sailors of the Guadalquivir.